 This study will evaluate how the Nucleus 24 ABI improves the hearing and quality of life of deaf infants and children who do not have neurofibromatosis type 2 (NF2) and are not cochlear implant candidates.
 Outcomes will include subjective and objective measures of hearing before and after ABI surgery.
 Food and Drug Administration has issued an Investigational Device Exemption for this new clinical trial.

-The multidisciplinary Pediatric ABI team is led by Daniel Lee, M.D., director of Mass.
+The multidisciplinary Pediatric ABI team is led by Daniel Lee, MD, director of Mass.
 Eye and Ear’s Pediatric Ear, Hearing and Balance Center (photo left) and the Helene and Grant Wilson ABI Program.
 “The ABI provides hearing sensations to patients who have deafness from conditions that do not allow for successful cochlear implant surgery.
-These conditions include severe congenital malformation of the inner ear (no hearing nerve or no cochlea), scarring of both inner ears due to infection / meningitis, otosclerosis, or injury, injury to the hearing nerve or inner ear from a severe skull fracture or auditory neuropathy / dyssynchrony (AN/AD),” Dr. Lee explained.
-“With the FDA’s approval of our new clinical trial, we have the opportunity to study the hearing benefits of the ABI in deaf infants and children who cannot receive the cochlear implant due to conditions not related to NF2.”
+These conditions include severe congenital malformation of the inner ear (no hearing nerve or no cochlea), scarring of both inner ears due to infection/meningitis, otosclerosis, or injury, injury to the hearing nerve or inner ear from a severe skull fracture or auditory neuropathy/dyssynchrony (AN/AD),” Dr. Lee explained.
+“With the FDA’s regulation of our new clinical trial, we have the opportunity to study the hearing benefits of the ABI in deaf infants and children who cannot receive the cochlear implant due to conditions not related to NF2.”

 Dr. Lee and his team are closely collaborating with Professor Vittorio Colletti from Verona, Italy, and Professor Levent Sennaroglu, from Ankara, Turkey, both international experts on pediatric ABI surgery, to ensure that patients who are enrolled in this clinical trial receive the very best possible care at Mass.
 Eye and Ear.

-Information on the pediatric FDA-approved clinical trial (NCT01864291) and the study criteria is available on the Mass.
+Information on the pediatric FDA-regulated clinical trial (NCT01864291) and the study criteria is available on the Mass.
 Eye and Ear website or clinicaltrials.gov.

 About Massachusetts Eye and Ear